RafaelR7/my-weather/README.md

 Flutter weather app.

-The app gets the user current location and make a request to the weatherstack API.
+Display the weather of the user current location.

 #### Feature
 - MOBX
-- Weatherstack API
+- Weatherstack API request
 - internationalization: english and portuguese

-\*(weather descripton translation requires the purchase of a plan)
+\*(The translation of the weather descripton requires the purchase of a Weatherstack API plan)

 <div>
   <img src="https://user-images.githubusercontent.com/20539985/82764200-6ff9cb80-9de3-11ea-8fd6-a10d845b87fd.png" width="300">